 Undergraduate students who wish to drop all their courses are required to file an undergraduate withdrawal form with their college academic advising.
 Please see the W (Withdrawal) grade regulation that applies after the fourth week of instruction.
 Graduate students who plan to withdraw from UC San Diego should contact their graduate program.

-If a student has been absent for more than one quarter, he or she must apply for readmission to UC San Diego.
+If an undergraduate student has been absent for more than one quarter, he or she must apply for readmission to UC San Diego.
 Graduate students who have been out at least one quarter must apply for readmission through the Graduate Division.
 The readmission process is different depending on the amount of time the student has been absent from UC San Diego, and the academic standing when the student left.

 The undergraduate program consists of four four-unit courses each quarter, or sixteen units per quarter, for four years.
 Students must complete a minimum of thirty-six units in three consecutive quarters in order to satisfy the minimum progress requirements (see “Minimum Progress” in the “Academic Regulations” section).
 Undergraduate students wishing to take more than twenty-two units of credit in a quarter will need their college provost’s approval.